CELL your Model: Contrastive Explanations for Large Language Models: Additional quantitative experiments and statistics

 Additional experimental results are given in this section.
-Each experiment in the main paper that generated explanations with a preference metric were also conducted with a contradiction metric using NLI model \texttt{nli-roberta-base}.
 Table \ref{tab:llama_preference_baseline_appendix} corresponds to the results in the Preference Comparisons subsection albeit with the contradiction metric.
-Table \ref{tab:llama_efficiency_appendix} corresponds to the results in the Efficiency subsection, again with the contradiction metric, and finally Table \ref{tab:edit_flip_appendix} corresponds to the results in the Contrastive Explanation Properties subsection.
-Similar patterns and trends are seen across all experiments between the preference and contradiction metrics.
-Standard errors for all experiments in the paper are given by Tables \ref{tab:llama_preference_baseline_sterror_appendix} and \ref{tab:llama_efficiency_sterror}.
+Standard errors for experiments in the paper are given by Tables \ref{tab:llama_preference_baseline_sterror_appendix} and \ref{tab:llama_efficiency_sterror}.